 How We Test Chef Knives

-To start our search for the best chef's knives, we researched top-selling products and looked at which knives were commonly recommended by industry professionals.
+To start our search for the best chef's knives, we looked at which top-selling knives were commonly recommended by industry professionals.
 After narrowing our search down to the contenders we were interested in testing, we set out to identify what makes each knife unique.
 We put each one through a series of identical tests that told us how sharp the knives leave the factory and how well they hold an edge.

 Measuring, checking, and examining each of these knives in the lab as well as the kitchen.